HappyFrowl/documentation/StorageManagement.md

     * `--health` - print overall health
     * `-t (short|long)` - do a disk drive test
     * `-all` - print all info, including test result

+* `fsck`- file system check
+    - Check the integrity of a filesystem or repair it
+    - **Note**: Do not run on mounted disks.
+    - `-a` - immediately repair all damaged blocks

 * `lsblk` - list blocks
     - Lists information about storage devices